Electric space heating circuits

 rial heated during the off-peak period and allowed emit the stored heat

-unrestricted local heating and off-peak heating.
+be fed from separate supply controlled electricity board time clock.
 The unit charged during the off-peak period, and

 a fan drives the stored heat the form warm air through large air ducts

-to outlet grilles the various rooms.
-This requirement includes radiators which have element
+to outlet grilles the various rooms.4kW at

 When calculating the size cable required supply single-storage